Skip to main content

 1. Call POST /machines/:machineId/agent-pairings/challenges with agentAddress, agentProvider, agentRole, and optional agentDid.
 The orchestrator returns an AgentPairingChallenge with a challengeId, a machine-bound message, and an expiresAt.

-3. Call POST /machines/:machineId/agent-pairings with agentProof: { challengeId, signature } and the delegation policy.
+3. Call POST /machines/:machineId/agent-pairings with agentProof: { challengeId, signature } and the .
 The orchestrator verifies the signature recovers to agentAddress, persists the pairing with verification metadata, and returns the AgentPairing with a signed HS256 session JWT in pairingToken.
 Store the token client-side and send it as x-agent-pairing-token on market writes.

 4. Tokens expire (default 1 hour).
 Rotate by issuing a fresh challenge and calling POST /machines/:machineId/agent-pairings/:pairingId/sessions with the new proof.
 A policy change invalidates the current token’s delegationPolicyHash, so rotate after every PATCH to the delegation policy.